Lighthouse Public Affairs, LLC

 James graduated from California Polytechnic State University, San Luis Obispo in 1987 with a Bachelor of Science degree in city planning and urban design.

-He’s a proud resident of Oakland, but hails originally from inside the beltway – Washington, D.C. – and began his career on Capitol Hill in the office of the late U.S. Senator Edward M. Kennedy before moving to California in 2003.
-He holds a B.A. in Political Science and Sociology from the University of California, Berkeley, and is a member of the Alpha Kappa Delta Honor Society.
-He’s a loud-and-proud Golden Bear who enjoys watching Cal Football (well, most of the time) and preparing St. Louis-style ribs.
+Originally hailing from Inside the Beltway—Washington, D.C.—Jason began his career on Capitol Hill in 2002 in the office of the late U.S. Senator Edward M. Kennedy before moving to California in 2003.
+He has a B.A. in Political Science and Sociology from the University of California, Berkeley, and is a member of the Alpha Kappa Delta Honor Society.
+Jason is a highly dedicated Cal Football fan and a proud resident of Oakland.

 Rich Peterson, Founder email Rich